bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ## Main products developed for Just Eat POS:

-Just Eat POS system took care of the whole process of managing restaurant orders: from ordering the meal, providing kitchen staff with details to delivering the order to the client’s table or home.
+**Just Eat POS system took care of the whole process of managing restaurant orders: from ordering the meal, providing kitchen staff with details to delivering the order to the client’s table or home**.
 It also supported daily running of the restaurant by managing employees time, creating menus or providing tools to build their own restaurant website.

 ## The system was built around these products: